yanyinzhao/yanyinzhao.github.io/_pages/about.md

 ---
 # Research Interest
- My research interest lies in the intersection of the theory and practice of database, deep learning, data mining and machine learning.
-My current focus is on detecting vulnerability in cybersecurity by using deep learning based system and using skyline queries & spatial matching queries in solving database questions.
+ My research interest lies in the intersection of the theory and practice of database queries and data mining.
+My current focus is on finding time-efficiency algorithm in 3D terrain geodesic shortest path.

 ---
 # Education